TL;DR

 When you drive without proper footwear, you may become vulnerable to the following safety risks:

-- Temperatures vary dramatically in Colorado.
+- Temperature Extremes: Temperatures vary dramatically in Colorado.
 In winter, the cold metal of the pedals is uncomfortable and sometimes, painfully cold.
 This may distract you and create a delay in your response when driving.
 Conversely, in summer, the heat generally makes the pedal surfaces uncomfortably hot.

 Driving a vehicle barefoot in Colorado is legally permitted, but it is not recommended for your own safety as well as the safety of others on the road.
 Shoes provide better grip and protection, and thus, reduce the risk of your foot slipping off the pedals or becoming injured during driving or in the event of an accident.